srufle/personal/rufle_stephen_resume.md

 **_Company:_** [agiletestingframework.com](http://www.agiletestingframework.com/about/), Tempe, AZ 85284
 **_Timeframe:_** 01-2014 – Current

+- Developed build/deployment of Nuget packages for more then 40 applications
 - Developed automation frameworks using WebDriver for a number of clients
 - Helped coach teams on how to best develop applications taking automated testing into account
 - Created Chef cookbooks to deploy internal applications and client build pipeline infrastructure